Immigration

 L’Aziz Faye prepara la nova col·lecció de Top Manta al taller de l’antiga fàbrica de Can Batlló

-In 2012, after more than three years in Barcelona, he went with his friend, Lamine Sarr, to complete the procedures to regularize his situation.
+In 2012, after more than three years in Barcelona, he went with his friend, Lamine Sarr, to complete the paperwork to regularize his situation.
 But the police stopped them and sent them to the CIE.
 It was December and there was no hot water.
-“Showering with cold water was a real sacrifice”, recalls the promoter of Top Manta.
+“Showering with cold water was a real sacrifice,” recalls the promoter of Top Manta.

 The street vendors who visited him brought him a book to learn English.
-In the midst of that oppressive environment, Aziz found refuge in study.
-Every day he learned a lesson: one day verbs in simple or continuous past, the next day the conditional...
-An episode that marked him from those days was Lamine's punishment.
+In the midst of that oppressive environment, Aziz found refuge in studying.
+Every day he learned a lesson: one day verbs in the simple past or continuous, the next day the conditional...
+An episode that marked him from those days was Lamine’s punishment.
 His companion was praying when they were called for dinner, but he could not interrupt his prayer.
 The police locked him in an isolation cell for a whole day as punishment.

 A few days later they were deported to Senegal.
 Aziz quickly prepared his return and became a captain to be able to afford the trip.
 When he arrived in the Canary Islands, the police transferred him to Lanzarote.
-Aziz describes that center as “an unlit space, a basement, with many people together”.
+Aziz describes that center as “a dark space, a basement, with many people together.”
 From there, he was sent to Barcelona.

-His freedom did not last long.
-One day, the police carried out a large raid in Maremàgnum and he was arrested with other street vendors.
+His freedom was short-lived.
+One day, the police carried out a large raid at Maremàgnum and arrested him with other street vendors.
 When Aziz entered the CIE for the second time, his brother brought him another English book.
-Aziz continued with his routine: “I had my little world to disconnect from the center”.
+Aziz continued with his routine: “I had my little world to disconnect from the center.”

-After spending forty days detained, he regained his freedom, he still doesn't know why.
-“When they called me, I started crying with joy”.
+After spending forty days locked up, he regained his freedom, he still doesn’t know why.
+“When they called me, I started crying with joy.”
 These days, Aziz is preparing the new collection for the clothing brand Top Manta.
-Next to him, he has the same English book.
-Aziz likes to learn languages; in fact, he speaks Wolof, French, Spanish, and Catalan clearly and fluently.
-English has always been a bit more difficult for him, he takes it calmly, little by little, he is not in a hurry.
+Beside him, he has the same English book.
+Aziz likes learning languages; in fact, he speaks Wolof, French, Spanish, and Catalan clearly and fluently.
+English has always been a bit harder for him, he takes it calmly, little by little, he is in no hurry.

 Sandra